AppsFlyerSDK/appsflyer-flutter-plugin/doc/API.md

 ```
 ---
 **<a id="waitForCustomerUserId"> `void waitForCustomerUserId(bool wait)`**
-You can set this function to `true` if you don't want to track events without setting customer id first.
+You can set this function to `true` if you don't want to log events without setting customer id first.

 _Example:_
 ```dart